 If you think that this red-orange and black insect is a large milkweed bug (Oncopeltus fasciatus), then you would be correct.
 But surely those are not milkweed flowers.
 No, milkweed plants die back in the fall.
 These half-inch long blossoms belong to Lonicera fragrantissima (winter honeysuckle), a semi-evergreen shrub that blooms in winter.

 You may know that large milkweed bug females lay eggs on milkweed plants spring into fall.
 The eggs hatch into nymphs or “instars” that are immature, wingless versions of the adults.
 It takes about a month (or more depending on the temperature) for them to undergo five growth stages, gradually developing wings.
 After each stage, they molt.
 After the 5th instar and fifth molt, they become a winged adult.
-This life cycle, called incomplete metamorphosis, usually is spent entirely on milkweed plants, like native Asclepias tuberosa (butterfly weed).
+Newly molted adults have whitish wings, which will turn black as they harden.
+This life cycle, called incomplete metamorphosis, usually is spent entirely on milkweed plants, like natives Asclepias syriaca (common milkweed) and Asclepias tuberosa (butterfly-weed).